SAEmanuel/Shodrone_ISEP/docs/planning/sprint3/EAPLI/US311 - Add drones to a proposal/01.requirements-engineering/README.md

 * AC1: Only CRM Collaborators can add drones to a proposal.
 * AC2: The drone model must already exist in the system.
 * AC3: The number of drones per model must be a positive integer.
-* AC4: The system must reject duplicate entries for the same drone model in the same proposal.
+* AC4: The system must prevent exceeding the available inventory for any drone model.
 * AC5: The configuration must be persisted and linked to the correct proposal.
-* AC6: Only proposals in editable state can be modified.
+* AC6: Only proposals in STAND_BY status can be modified.
+* AC7: It must be possible to update or remove existing drone model entries from the proposal.

 ### 1.4.
 Found out Dependencies